-- Two independent, composite analog (NTSC/PAL) video inputs - One group (4 balanced audio inputs) per video input channel is analyzed and VU/PPM level indicators are keyed as bar graphs in over the video output - Decodes vertical interval time code (VITC) and "burns" the time code into the picture - Decodes VITC Source ID (5 or 9 characters) and burns the ID into the picture - A comprehensive on screen display (OSD) is available to configure the various features of the module - Flexible configuration of the text and audio bar graph information displays. - An extensive list of error conditions can be monitored and fault conditions can be configured from these conditions. - On screen messages can be triggered by the configured fault conditions. - Two, independent composite analog (NTSC/PAL) video outputs - Video output "black-out" option while maintaining audio, video and data parameter monitoring - Two GPI inputs per video input are available to modify the display characteristics. - GPO output per video output is available to indicate user definable fault conditions. - Audio and GPI/Os are available on a female DB-25 connector - RS-232 data logging port to log fault conditions - 7761AVM-BHP bulkhead breakout panel is available to facilitate wiring to the DB-25 connector.
-(Up to 15 7761AVM-DC cards can be wired per 3 RU bulkhead panel.) - VistaLINK[TM]-enabled offering remote monitoring, control and configuration capabilities via SNMP.
-VistaLINK[TM] is available when modules are used with the 3RU 7700FR-C frame and a 7700FC VistaLINK[TM] Frame Controller module in slot 1 of the frame. - Comes with AVM ConfigWare software to configure a card in a PC environment, then send configurations to multiple modules.
+- Two independent, composite analog (NTSC/PAL) video inputs (7761AVM2-DC). - Two independent, S-Video inputs (7761AVM2-SDC) for direct connection to satellite IRD's for improved picture display quality. - One group (4 balanced audio inputs) per video input channel is analyzed and VU/PPM level indicators are keyed as bar graphs in over the video output. - Decodes vertical interval time code (VITC) and "burns" the time code into the picture. - Decodes VITC Source ID (5 or 9 characters) and burns the ID into the picture. - Provides peak video (Active Picture Level) and black level status and fault monitoring. - A comprehensive on screen display (OSD) is available to configure the various features of the module. - Flexible configuration of the text and audio bar graph information displays. - An extensive list of error conditions can be monitored and fault conditions can be configured from these conditions. - On screen messages can be triggered by the configured fault conditions. - Two independent composite analog (NTSC/PAL) video outputs. - Video output "black-out" option while maintaining audio, video and data parameter monitoring. - Two GPI inputs per video input are available to modify the display characteristics. - GPO output per video output is available to indicate user definable fault conditions. - Audio and GPI/Os are available on a female DB-25 connector. - RS-232 data logging port to log fault conditions. - 7761AVM-BHP bulkhead breakout panel is available to facilitate wiring to the DB-25 connector.
+(Up to 15 77612AVM cards can be wired per 3 RU bulkhead panel.) - VistaLINK® enabled offering remote monitoring, control and configuration capabilities via SNMP.
+VistaLINK® is available when modules are used with the 3RU 7700FR-C frame and a 7700FC VistaLINK® Frame Controller module in slot 1 of the frame.